louisaxel-ambroise/epcis-archived/README.md

-**This project is under active development.
-The event capture/query may have bugs, and the dashboard is not fully functional.**
+**This project is not anymore under active development.
+The event capture/query may have bugs, and the dashboard is not fully functional.
+See the new [FasTnT](https://github.com/louisaxel-ambroise/fastnt) project for an active project**

 # FasTnT
 FasTnT is a C# implementation of GS1 EPCIS 1.2 standard. [https://www.gs1.org/epcis](https://www.gs1.org/epcis)